ncperdomo/FICORO_GNSS/README.md

   - **Displaying Figures**: Shows the plotted figure and prints a status message for each reference frame.

 ![Horizontal and vertical velocity field in the Mediterranean and Middle East areas](Readme_figures/gps_map.jpg)

 ---
+#### Step 9: Manual filtering of outliers

+In this step, multiple velocity fields in diferent reference frames are filtered in parellel, applying user-defined filtering based on coordinates and radii.
+The user can edit the filtering criteria file `./manual_filter/filter_criteria.csv`, which is a cpace-separated CSV with columns center_lon (in degrees), center_lat (in degrees), radius (in kilometers).
+Stations located within the specified radius around the coordinate provided will be excluded from the final combined velocity field.
+Clean data and log files listing removed stations are saved in in the folder `./results/combined_velocities/manual_filter/`.

+---
 #### To do: Unit testing